Litchfield County, Connecticut: Income

 Data is from the 2010 United States Census and the 2006-2010 American Community Survey 5-Year Estimates.

 Race

 Data is from the 2007-2011 American Community Survey 5-Year Estimates, ACS Demographic and Housing Estimates, "Race alone or in combination with one or more other races."

 Politics

 Litchfield County has voted for Republican presidential candidates more often than the rest of the state.
-In 2004 Bush won 51% to Kerry's 46%, making Litchfield the only county in southern New England that Bush carried.
+In 2004 Bush won 52% to Kerry's 46%, making Litchfield the only county in southern New England that Bush carried.
 Litchfield was one of two Connecticut counties won by George H. W. Bush in 1992.
 But in 2008, no county in Connecticut, including Litchfield, was won by Republican candidate John McCain.
 The county also went for the Democratic presidential candidate in 1964, 1996, and 2000.
 In 2012 it was the only county won by Mitt Romney in the state.
-In 2016, Donald Trump won the county.
-Trump won the county again in 2020.
+In 2016, 2020 and 2024, Donald Trump won the county, with his 2024 campaign receiving the highest raw number (but not percentage) of votes for a Republican candidate in the county's history.